Helping Donors Learn the Climate Investing ABCs

 These strategies can be incorporated independently or they can work in concert to form a 100% climate-aligned portfolio tailored to meet an individual or families’ unique goals.
 We recently published a climate investing primer, which includes more details on this framework and how families can use it to start their climate investing journey today.

 We have an immense opportunity to use the charitable assets invested in DAFs to help turn the tide on the climate crisis.
 CapShift and NPT are aligned and ready to help donors meet the urgency of the moment.
-You can read more about NPT’s impact pools and get started with climate-based impact investing here.
+You can read more about NPT’s donor-advised funds and how to get started with climate-based impact investing here.

 About CapShift